theakshayraj/terraform-aws-drupal/README.md

 <br/>

-Drupal :- Drupal is an open source content management platform supporting a variety of websites ranging from personal weblogs to large community-driven websites.
+**Drupal** :- Drupal is an open source content management platform supporting a variety of websites ranging from personal weblogs to large community-driven websites.

-Terraform:-Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+**Terraform**:-Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.

-AWS:- Deploying Drupal on AWS makes it easy to use AWS services to further enhance the performance and extend functionality of your content management framework.
+**AWS**:- Deploying Drupal on AWS makes it easy to use AWS services to further enhance the performance and extend functionality of your content management framework.

+**PACKER**:-Packer is a tool for building identical machine images for multiple platforms from a single source configuration.

 The goal of this project is to host Drupal site on AWS via Terraform  it's a cross-platform, extensible tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.